Menu

 Ordinarily Available Inclusive Provision

-Salford is an inclusive city: it is expected that the vast majority of children will have their needs met by universal and mainstream services through an ethos of best practice and reasonable adjustments in line with the SEND Code of Practice (DfE Jan 2015) which states, para 6:15, that
+Salford is an inclusive city, and it is expected that the majority of children will have their needs met through high-quality teaching and thoughtful classroom practices—without requiring a formal diagnosis.
+This aligns with the SEND Code of Practice (DfE, January 2015, para 6:15):

 The Four Main Areas of SEND